Theory of reinforcement learning (RL), with a focus on sample complexity analyses.

 Something between 1 & 2 I would encourage most of you to start in this category.
 The idea is to reproduce the proofs of existing results and see if you can extend the analysis to a more challenging and/or interesting setting.
 This way, even if you do not get the new results before the end of semester, your project will just fall back to category 1.

-I will provide a list of papers and potential project topics by the end of September.
-You are expected to submit a short project proposal by the end of October.
+See the link at the top of this page for potential topics.
+You are expected to submit a short project proposal in the middle of the semester.
 The proposal should consist of a short paragraph describing your project topic, the papers you plan to work on, and the original research question (if applicable).

 Useful inequalities cheat sheet (by László Kozma)